pandaive/CarND-Vehicle-Detection-And-Tracking/README.md

 ##### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using all the features, to get the most of the information.
 I tried selecting out some features in quizes in course lessons, but it didn't give me results significant enough to apply it in my project.
+I picked parameters for SVM using GridSearch.
+The code for it is in cell #9.
+The chosen params are: kernel='linear', C=0.001, gamma=0.001
 The code for training the SVM is in cell #8 in the notebook.

 #### Sliding Window Search